eProsima/Integration-Service-docs/docs/index.rst

 ^^^^^^^^^^^^^

 *eProsima Integration-Service* provides an easily and intuitively configurable platform that allows connecting any *DDS*-based system with any other protocol.
-This comes along with several appealing features.
+This comes along with several appealing features:

 .. image:: SH_2.png